bburns/JavaLander/README.md

 ## Running

-To run,
+To run, just open `index.htm`.

-    > make

-and open `index.html`.

-## Java Security

-Since Java 7, security has tightened and applets no longer run without certificates.
-This is pretty involved, so I haven't attempted it yet: http://docs.oracle.com/javase/8/docs/technotes/guides/deploy/manifest.html
+But... since Java 7, security has tightened and applets no longer run without certificates.
+This is pretty involved, so I haven't attempted it yet: http://docs.oracle.com/javase/8/docs/technotes/guides/deploy/manifest.html.

+...or you can add an exception to run it: https://www.java.com/en/download/faq/exception_sitelist.xml.

-In fact, it would be easier to just re-write it in JavaScript...
+But I think it would just be easier to re-write it in JavaScript...

 ## Building